drewswu/BadassCMS/articles/occulus_ride.markdown

-Title: I go to try out the Occulus Rift
+Title: I got to try the Occulus Rift
 Author: Drew Wu
 Date: Tues, 30 Apr 00:49 GMT-0700 (PST)
 Node: v0.10.3

 So I got to try out the Occulus Rift for one of the demos (Tuscany villa) as well as Team Fortress 2.
 My immediate impression was that it was really impressive, and a totally new experience, however there's a rather huge caveat which is the disorientation and the motion sickness and what I would consider cold sweats from navigating in VR.

 I think it may require slowly moving/feeling your way around the navigation system, but I just sort of came in there and started hopping around